uniorunr/websocket-chat-server/README.md

 WS server URL - `wss://ws-chat-uni.herokuapp.com/`

-### Getting started
+### How it works

-The message that is sent from the Сlient must strictly follow the protocol:
+The message sent by the Client must strictly comply with the following protocol:
 ```js
 {
   from: String,